Mejiro Gym

 Mejiro Gym is a kickboxing gym headquartered in Amsterdam, the Netherlands.
-The gym is considered the "birthplace" of Dutch kickboxing.

 History

 Mejiro Gym was founded in 1978 by Jan Plas, a Dutch kickboxer who learned kickboxing from Kenji Kurosaki, a Japanese martial artist who founded the original Mejiro Gym in Mejiro, Tokyo.
 Vos Gym founder Johan Vos and FFC founder Lucien Carbin were among the founding members of Mejiro Gym Amsterdam.